jessemonroy650/top-phonegap-mistakes/whitelist-matrix.md

 | 'none' | Refers to the empty set; that is, no URLs match.
 | 'self' | Refers to the origin from which the protected document is being served, including the same URL scheme and port number.
 | 'unsafe-inline' | Allows the use of inline resources, such as inline `<script>` elements, javascript: URLs, inline event handlers, and inline `<style>` elements.<br>**This is what makes this ridiculous for mobile Apps**<br>  [Early event handlers](http://www.quirksmode.org/js/events_early.html) -- [Working with Inline Event Handlers](http://www.htmlgoodies.com/html5/javascript/working-with-inline-event-handlers.html#fbid=UZJyfkvftFq)
-| 'unsafe-eval' | Allows the use of eval() and similar methods for creating code from strings. <br>**What does "similar methods" mean**
+| 'unsafe-eval' | Allows the use of eval() and similar methods for creating code from strings. <br>**What does "similar methods" mean?** No one says.

 - SEE [W3.org source list syntax](http://www.w3.org/TR/CSP2/#source-list-syntax) for some details.
-There is no clear definition or descriptions for these keywords.
+It is no clear definition or descriptions for these keywords.
-- SEE [Mozilla Keywords](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives#Keywords) for some definitions
+- SEE [Mozilla Keywords](https://developer.mozilla.org/en-US/docs/Web/Security/CSP/CSP_policy_directives#Keywords) for some definitions.

 **CSP Data**

 | CSP Data(words) | Meaning
 |------|---------|
-| data: | Allows data: URIs to be used as a content source.
-This is insecure; an attacker can also inject arbitrary data: URIs.
+| data: | Allows `data:` URIs to be used as a content source.
+This is insecure; an attacker can also inject arbitrary `data:` URIs.
 Use this sparingly and definitely not for scripts.
-| mediastream: | Allows mediastream: URIs to be used as a content source.
+| mediastream: | Allows `mediastream:` URIs to be used as a content source.
-| blob: | Allows blob: URIs to be used as a content source. <br>**This is another ridiculous thing for mobile Apps**
+| blob: | Allows `blob:` URIs to be used as a content source. <br>**This is another ridiculous thing for mobile Apps**
-| filesystem: | Allows filesystem: URIs to be used as a content source.<br>**This is another ridiculous thing for mobile Apps**
+| filesystem: | Allows `filesystem:` URIs to be used as a content source.<br>**This is another ridiculous thing for mobile Apps**
 | gap: | *This dataword only applies to Cordova/Phonegap.* At this time, it is only required for iOS. **It is badly documented**

 - SEARCH [W3.org CSP2](http://www.w3.org/TR/CSP2/) for some usage rules